 - Get a transparent, simple pricing model.

 As in any new field, the pricing models for MLOps tools are not always well-defined.
 They may be confusing because the tools themselves are changing as the scope of ML evolves.
-Just make sure you understand how the pricing model works now and as you scale so you can make an informed judgment call.
+Just make sure you understand how the pricing model works now and as you scale so that you can make an informed judgment call.

 To sum it up